hayde0264/CS-Degree/Version-Control/Git/Answers/howDoYouConfigureGit.md

 # How do you configure Git?

+You can configure Git on your system, by using the commands:
+> git config -global user.name "[name]"
+> git config -global user.email "[email address]"

+## For instance: